SUBCHAPTER 32S - PHYSICIAN ASSISTANT REGULATIONS

 21 NCAC 32S .0204 ANNUAL RENEWAL

-(a) A physician assistant shall renew his/her license each year no later than 30 days after his/her birthday by:
+(a) A physician assistant shall renew his or her license each year no later than 30 days after his or her birthday by:

 (1) completing the Board's renewal form; and

-(2) submitting a nonrefundable fee of one hundred twenty dollars ($120.00), except that a physician assistant who renews not later than 30 days after his/her birthday shall pay an annual renewal fee of one hundred dollars ($100.00);
+(2) submitting a nonrefundable fee of one hundred sixty-five dollars ($165.00), except that a physician assistant who renews not later than 30 days after his or her birthday shall pay an annual renewal fee of one hundred forty dollars ($140.00);

-(b) If a physician assistant fails to renew his/her license, the Board shall send a certified notice, return receipt requested.
-If the physician assistant does not renew his/her license within 30 days of the date of the mailing of that notice, his/her license automatically becomes inactive.
+(b) If a physician assistant fails to renew his or her license, the Board shall send a certified notice, return receipt requested.
+If the physician assistant does not renew his or her license within 30 days of the date of the mailing of that notice, his or her license shall automatically be inactive.

 21 NCAC 32S .0205 INACTIVE LICENSE STATUS